thesgc/chembiohub_ws/README.md

 To get the front end dependencies run:

    cd ~/chembiohub_ws/src/ng-chem
-   npm install && bower install
+   sudo npm install && bower install

 In order to migrate the database to the latest version run: